hyperledger/aries-rfcs/concepts/0017-attachments/README.md

 In some cases it may be desirable to sign an attachment in addition to or instead of signing the message as a whole.
 Consider a home-buying protocol; the home inspection needs to be signed even when it is removed from a messaging flow.

-Embedded and appended attachments support this by replacing the `data.base64` field with a `sig` field that uses [JWS format](https://openid.net/specs/draft-jones-json-web-signature-04.html), where the payload of the JWS is the data that would otherwise have been base64-encoded:
+Embedded and appended attachments support this by replacing the `data.base64` field with a `sig` field that uses [JWS (RFC 7515) format](https://tools.ietf.org/html/rfc7515), where the payload of the JWS is the data that would otherwise have been base64-encoded:

 ```jsonc
 {